-This Statement of Additional Information ("SAI") provides supplementary information pertaining to the SGI Peak Growth Fund (the "Peak Growth Fund"), SGI Prudent Growth Fund (the "Prudent Growth Fund"), and the SGI Conservative Fund (the "Conservative Fund") (each a "Fund" and together the "Funds") of The RBB Fund, Inc. (the "Company").
+This Statement of Additional Information ("SAI") provides supplementary information pertaining to the SGI Peak Growth Fund (the "Peak Growth Fund") and the SGI Prudent Growth Fund (the "Prudent Growth Fund") (each a "Fund" and together the "Funds") of The RBB Fund, Inc. (the "Company").
 The Funds are each authorized to issue a single class of shares - Class I Shares (collectively, the "Shares").
-This SAI is not a prospectus and should be read only in conjunction with the Funds' Prospectus dated December 31, 2020 (the "Prospectus").
-Copies of the Prospectus and Annual and Semi-Annual Reports, when available, may be obtained free of charge by calling toll-free 855-744-8500.
+This SAI is not a prospectus and should be read only in conjunction with the Funds' Prospectus dated December 31, 2021 (the "Prospectus") and the Funds' Annual Report dated August 31, 2021 (the "Annual Report").
+The financial statements and notes contained in the Annual Report are incorporated by reference into this SAI.
+No other parts of the Annual Report are incorporated by reference herein.
+Copies of the Prospectus and Annual and Semi-Annual Reports may be obtained free of charge by calling toll-free 855-744-8500.